CTJMID/CV/README.md

 ### *Analytical Problem Solving*

-The impact of changeable Covid-regulations on my business at The Goat put my analytical skills to the test; a careful problem-solving approach was required to balance these regulatory conditions, and meet the expectations of the business.
+As manager of The Goat during Covid-19, it was my responsibility to solve new and complex challenges that arose while operating in changing conditions.
 Breaking down the challenges, gaining differing perspectives, remaining adaptable and reflecting on the outcome was essential to our eventual success during this period of trade.

-The introduction of table service to team that had not previously worked this way, gave me an opportunity to not only improve the customer experience, but also develop the team in a new on-the-job skill, and encourage salesmanship within individuals.
-This was reflected in our improved customer satisfaction scores, the increased gratuities for the team, and the growth in site sales during this time.
-During the time that restrictions were in place, whilst the industry was in decline, we increased our KPIs, and delivered growth, leading the brand for several weeks.
+The introduction of table service was one adaption I implemented at speed which ultimately improved our customer satisfaction scores and increased sales and tips.
+In an industry in decline, we increased our KPIs and became brand leaders for several weeks.

+I’ve been able to adopt the same solution-focused and experimental approach to code with success.
+A key example of this was when we were asked to convert our vanilla JavaScript app to a MERN stack app, on our 2nd Engineering Project during the Maker's course.

  <br />

-### *Entrepreneurial Business Growth*
+### *Entrepreneurial Mindset*

 I have a keen innovative entrepreneurial streak demonstrated by my career in hospitality.
 My own site was a country pub in Cambridgeshire.
 I made it a priority to identify my key markets, elicit feedback and deliver over-an-above on their needs.